-The kernel audits system calls in accordance with the rules defined in the filter.conf audit configuration file.
-In addition trusted processes can generate audit records and send them to the kernel (AU2.3).
+The kernel audits system calls in accordance with the rules defined in the audit.rules audit configuration file.
+In addition, trusted processes can generate audit records and send them to the kernel (AU2.3).
 The login ID is associated with audit events ensuring that events can be easily associated with the ID a user used to log into the TOE (AU2.4).

 The events to be audited are forwarded by the kernel to an audit daemon, which writes the audit records to the audit trail.
-An internal queuing mechanism is used for this purpose.
-When the queue does not have sufficient space to hold an audit record a process wants to create, the process that wants to generate the audit record is halted until the queue has enough space again (AU2.5).
-This ensures that audit records do not get lost due to resource shortage.
+If the file system space does not have sufficient space to store new audit records or a configurable space threshold is exceeded, the TOE switches into single user mode or is halted depending on the configuration of the audit daemon (AU2.5).
+This ensures that audit records do not get lost due to resource shortage and the administrator can backup and clear the audit trail to free disk space for new audit logs.